Difference Between Communism and Dictatorship

 What is Dictatorship?

 Dictatorship is a government in which a single person is authorized or supreme over everyone else and thus requires a piece of state machinery to work.
-The dictatorship government is majorly formed by forceful acts.
+Forceful acts majorly form the dictatorship government.

-The well-known word dictator is originated from the word Latin language ‘dictator’, which in Roman language meant a single supreme authority that rules over the country.
+The well-known word dictator originated from the word Latin language ‘dictator’, which in the Roman language meant a single supreme authority that rules over the country.

 dictatorship